 The next chart gives us a more intuitive sense of real net worth.
 Here we've divided the inflation-adjusted series above by the Bureau of Commerce's mid-month population estimates, which have been recorded since January 1959.
 Since population has grown faster than household net worth, the per-capita annualized growth rate over this time frame is lower at 1.88%.

-We say "more intuitive" because the per-capita adjustment brings the latest data point from the Multi-Trillion stratosphere to $275,048 — an amount we can relate to on a somewhat more personal level.
-The latest data point is slightly below the record high of $275,405 set in Q1.
+We say "more intuitive" because the per-capita adjustment brings the latest data point from the Multi-Trillion stratosphere to $278,966 — an amount we can relate to on a somewhat more personal level.
+The latest data point is a record high.

 Note: We've referred to this data series as "household" net worth.
 But, as we show in the chart titles, it also includes the net worth of nonprofit organizations.
 The ratio of two isn't clearly defined in the Fed data, and it obviously varies by asset and liability component.

 One easy (and rather illuminating) point of comparison in the Z.1 data is the relative share of real estate at market value (B.100 lines 3 and 5).
 In the latest report, nonprofit organizations account about 11% of combined household and nonprofit real estate).
 That percentage in the quarterly data has ranged from a high of 14.5% in Q4 1974 to a low of 7.8% in Q4 2003.